Salem's Lot (1979 miniseries): Plot

 As the vampirism spreads, Mears, Burke, and Dr. Norton gradually realize what is happening to the town and attempt to stop it.
+Burke, however, suffers a severe heart attack following an encounter with the newly vampirized Ryerson.
+Mark's parents are both killed by Barlow, though Mark escapes with the assistance of a local priest.
 Mears is attacked by Ralph and Danny's presumed-dead mother Marjorie Glick after she revives on a mortician's table, but Mears defends himself using a makeshift cross.
-Mark's parents are both killed by Barlow, though Mark escapes with the assistance of a local priest.
-Burke, however, suffers a severe heart attack following an encounter with the newly vampirized Ryerson.

 Seeking revenge for his parents' deaths, Mark breaks into the Marsten House, and a concerned Susan follows him inside; both are soon captured by Straker.
 Later, Mears and Dr. Norton enter the house, too, where Straker kills Norton by impaling him on a pair of antlers before he himself is fatally shot by Mears.
 Afterwards, Mears and the freed Mark find Barlow's coffin in the cellar and destroy him by driving a stake through his heart.
 Fleeing the other vampires in the house (the infected townsfolk), the two set fire to the Marsten property as they leave, though Susan is nowhere to be found.
 While the house burns, the wind carries the fire towards the town itself.
 As he and Mark drive away from Salem's Lot, Mears comments that the fire will drive all the vampires from their hiding places and purify the town from the evil that has engulfed it.

 The story returns to Mears and Mark at the church in Guatemala two years later.
 It becomes clear that they are on the run from the surviving Salem's Lot vampires, and that their bottles of holy water glow whenever a vampire is nearby.
 Realising that they have been tracked down yet again, Mears and Mark return to their lodgings to collect their belongings.
 Once there, Mears finds Susan lying in his bed.
 Now a vampire, she prepares to bite him as he leans down to kiss her, but instead Mears drives a stake through her heart and destroys her.
 A grief-stricken Mears then leaves with Mark, knowing that the vampires will continue to pursue them.